Cyndra-project/cyndra/cargo-cyndra/README.md

 Run `cyndra help` to see the basic usage.

-Full list of commands and more documentation can be viewed on the [CLI docs](https://docs.cyndra.rs/getting-started/cyndra-commands).
+Full list of commands and more documentation can be viewed on the [CLI docs](https://docs.cyndra.dev/guides/cli).

 ## Development

-Thanks for using `cargo-cyndra`!
-We’re very happy to have you with us!

 To contribute to `cargo-cyndra` or stay updated with our development, please [open an issue, discussion or PR on Github](https://github.com/cyndra-hq/cyndra) and [join our Discord](https://discord.gg/cyndra)! 🚀